coolsoftwaretyler/mst-performance-testing/readme.md

 npm run test # test all three platforms
 ```

-Those commands will just send data to the console right now.
+Those commands will just send output to stdout right now.
 If you want to record your run locally, you can instead run:

 ```
 npm run record:local
 ```

-And you'll get results in the `results/` directory, split up by Hermes, Node, and Web.
+And you'll get results in the `results/` directory, grouped by Hermes, Node, and Web.

 Right now we don't have anything actually processing the output, but this is a place to record the runs, and we can write some utilities to process the results later.